Connectors

 defenseclaw setup codex --mode action # block on policy hits via PreToolUse deny

-setup codex is shorthand for setup guardrail --connector codex: it adds or reconfigures Codex, wires hooks + OTel + notify bridge, and can join an existing hook-connector roster when you choose Add.
-No proxy listener binds for Codex in either mode.
+setup codex is the dedicated Codex setup alias.
+It uses the same setup backend as setup guardrail, adds or reconfigures Codex, wires hooks + OTel + the notify bridge, and can join an existing hook-connector roster when you choose Add.
+No proxy listener binds in either mode.

 Files DefenseClaw will modify